barecasco/pustaka/howto_honkit/contents/package.md

 ## Math

 The source page mentioned that you can use MathJax or Katex to add math rendering capability to HonKit.
-But I am having issue on MathJax installation.
-It could be versioning problem of `npm`.
-Now I use Katex and it works.
+I had issues on MathJax installation and turned out it was versioning problem of the dependencies.

 To install Katex for HonKit, do: